Thiem crushes Djokovic at French Open

 (CNN)If Novak Djokovic entered the French Open with plenty of question marks hanging over his form he departs Paris still searching for answers after suffering his first straight-set grand slam defeat since the 2013 Wimbledon final.

-That Thiem defeated Djokovic wasn't a major surprise -- the seventh-ranked Austrian trails only Rafael Nadal in match wins in 2017 and is tied for first with the Spaniard in clay-court victories this season.
+That Thiem ousted Djokovic wasn't a huge surprise -- after all the seventh-ranked Austrian trails only Rafael Nadal in match wins in 2017 and is tied for first with the Spaniard in clay-court victories this season.

-But the manner in which Djokovic, who teamed up with new coach Andre Agassi last month, crumbled in the third set will be particularly worrying for his fans.
+But the manner in which Djokovic -- who teamed up with new coach Andre Agassi last month -- crumbled in the third set will be particularly worrying for his fans.

+It's worrying too for Djokovic, who blew a 4-2 lead in the first set.

+Only 12 months ago he put the exclamation mark on one of the most dominant spells in tennis history, beating Andy Murray in the final in Paris to become the first man in 47 years to claim four consecutive majors.

 Djokovic's resounding victory over Thiem in the Rome semifinals last month might have been misleading, since the 23-year-old was coming off an emotional victory over Nadal 24 hours earlier.